KANAIYALAL LALCHAND SACHDEV v. STATE OF MAHARASHTRA, 2011 SCeJ 005

 (Emphasis supplied by us)

-20. We are in respectful agreement with the above enunciation of law on the point.
+20. We are in respectful with the above enunciation of law on the point.
 It is manifest that an action u/s 14 of the Act constitutes an action taken after the stage of Section 13(4), and therefore, the same would fall within the ambit of Section 17(1) of the Act.
 Thus, the Act itself contemplates an efficacious remedy for the borrower or any person affected by an action u/s 13(4) of the Act, by providing for an appeal before the DRT.

 21. In our opinion, therefore, the High Court rightly dismissed the petition on the ground that an efficacious remedy was available to the Appellants u/s 17 of the Act.
 It is well-settled that ordinarily relief under Articles 226/227 of the Constitution of India is not available if an efficacious alternative remedy is available to any aggrieved person.
 (See: Sadhana Lodh V. National Insurance Company Ltd. and Another, (2003-1)133 PLR 763 (SC), AIR 2003 SC 1561, (2003) 3 SCC 524, Surya Dev Rai V. Ram Chander Rai and Others AIR 2003 SC 3044, (2003) 6 SCC 675, State Bank of India v.
 Allied Chemical Laboratories and Anr.
 (2006) 9 SCC 252.
 In City and Industrial Development Corporation V. Dosu Aardeshir Bhiwandiwala and Others, AIR 2009 SC 571, this Court had observed that: